Course Overview

 View more information about our entry requirements and the application process

-- International Baccalaureate – 104 UCAS Tariff points from all components of the Diploma Programme.
+96 UCAS Tariff points from all components of the Diploma Programme.
 International Baccalaureate Career-related Programme will be considered on a case-by-case basis.
-You can refer to the UCAS calculator to determine your point score
+You can refer to the UCAS calculator to determine your point score.
+Find out more about acceptance of the International and European Baccalaureate.

-- We accept a wide range of international high school level qualifications.
-Please see information on Country-specific entry requirements
+We accept a wide range of international high school level qualifications.
+Please see information on country-specific entry requirements.

-- We work in partnership with Kaplan International College London who provide International Foundation Certificate courses for students who don’t meet our entry requirements.
+We work in partnership with Kaplan International College London who provide the International Foundation Certificate at their College based in Liverpool Street.
+These courses are for students who don’t meet our direct entry requirements.
 Upon successful completion, you can progress to your chosen degree at the University of Westminster.
-Find out about a range of university preparation courses that are accepted for entry.
+Find out more about the different university preparation courses that are accepted for entry.

 English language requirements